mlavergn/godom/README.md

 # godom

+NOTE: This package is EOL.

+godom has been merged with goweb as of 11/2016

 DOM data extraction package in pure golang

-NOTE: I might merge this package with goweb since they're so closely related --
+--
 Dependencies:
 This package has an external dependencies: